vircadia/vircadia-docs-sphinx/docs/source/explore/get-started/install.rst

 In addition, your network must have enough internet bandwidth to run Vircadia:

 * If you are using Interface only to explore the metaverse, then you should have internet speeds of at least **10 Mbit/s download** and **2 Mbit/s upload**.
-* If you are hosting a domain on a server or your local Sandbox, you need to add **10 Mbit/s upload** for each user that you want to allow to concurrently visit your domain.
+* If you are hosting a domain-server on a remote machine or your local computer, you need to add **10 Mbit/s upload** for each user that you want to allow to concurrently visit your domain.
 You will need only **2 Mbit/s upload** per user if you host your assets on an external web-server rather than your domain-server.

 .. note:: A world that is specifically built for low-end systems might run fine on a system with slightly less memory or a lower CPU core count.